This guide was updated with new data and links in December 2020.

 Can I get coverage on the Marketplace now?

 Yes.
 Enrollment is open year-round for CHP, Medicaid, and the EP.
-In addition, the Marketplace also announced a coronavirus special enrollment period, so consumers can also enroll in any QHP.
-Governor Cuomo recently announced that the period was now extended until December 31, 2020.
-Finally, consumers who experience a “qualifying life event,” such as the loss of coverage, are eligible to apply during a special enrollment period.
+The 2021 open enrollment period for the Marketplace began on November 1, 2020, and runs through the end of January 2021.
+The coronavirus special enrollment period ends on December 31, 2020, but consumers who experience a “qualifying life event,” such as the loss of coverage, are eligible to apply during a special enrollment period.
 This chart explains in detail how special enrollment periods work for families.

 I already have Marketplace coverage, but I can’t afford it anymore because I lost my job.
 Can I reapply?